Wear Protective Gear

-- Don't forget to wear the proper clothing to protect your body in the event of a crash, from debris encountered on roadways and against unexpected changes in the weather.
+- Don't forget to wear the proper clothing to protect your body from debris encountered on roadways and against unexpected changes in the weather in the event of a crash.

 - Gear should include full-fingered gloves, over-the-ankle boots, long pants and a durable long-sleeved jacket.